Blake Shelton Reportedly Has Shocking Motive For Gwen Stefani To Croon Country

 “Gwen has got to be devastated by what a modern country masterpiece Miranda’s made.”

-Miranda’s album has received praise, with Rolling Stone noting that her music “tackles breakups, booze, friendships, fetishes, old scars and new beginnings” in contrast to Blake’s “rushed” breakup album.
+Miranda’s album has received praise, with Rolling Stone noting that her music “tackles breakups, booze, friendships, fetishes, old scars, and new beginnings” in contrast to Blake’s “rushed” breakup album.
 The impact of Lambert’s album success allegedly has hurt Stefani.

 “With Miranda’s album making news like this, it’s a constant reminder of Blake’s past with another woman — and how she’s just on an entirely different level than Gwen,” added the insider.